-REQUIREMENTS: 4 units required – students must complete a minimum of Algebra I, Algebra II and Geometry, AP Calculus and AP Statistics are also offered
+REQUIREMENTS: Four units required – students must complete a minimum of Algebra I, Algebra II, and Geometry; AP Calculus and AP Statistics are also offered

 - Algebra I: Considered to be the most important foundational math course in high school, the primary aim of Algebra I is to enable the student to learn, communicate, and apply algebraic concepts.

 - Algebra II: Reviews the linear functions and equations from Algebra I and continues with an in-depth study of quadratic equations and conics, as well as a study of higher-degree polynomial functions, along with other advanced topics such as rational, logarithmic, and exponential functions.

 - Algebra II Honors: In addition to the information covered in Algebra II, the honors course will be more extensive and go into deeper levels of study than the regular course.
 This includes the extensive use of word problems and practical applications.

 - Algebra III: A one-year course that continues the study from Algebra II with an extensive review of Algebra I and Geometry.

 - AP Calculus AB: AP Calculus AB is a one-year high school course equivalent to a one-semester college course in Calculus.

 - AP Calculus BC: A one-year high school course equivalent to a one-semester college course in Calculus II.

 - AP Statistics: A one-year high school course equivalent to a one-semester, introductory, non-calculus-based, college course in statistics, with the purpose of introducing students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.